MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/parsepathfunction.md

 ---
 # parse_path()

 Parses a file path `string` and returns a [`dynamic`](./scalar-data-types/dynamic.md) object that contains the following parts of the path:
-Scheme, RootPath, DirectoryPath, DirectoryName, FileName, Extension, AlternateDataStreamName.
+* Scheme
+* RootPath
+* DirectoryPath
+* DirectoryName
+* FileName
+* Extension
+* AlternateDataStreamName.

-In addition to the simple paths with both types of slashes, supports paths with schemas (e.g. "file://..."), shared paths (e.g. "\\shareddrive\users..."), long paths (e.g "\\?\C:...""), alternate data streams (e.g. "file1.exe:file2.exe")
+In addition to the simple paths with both types of slashes, the function supports paths with:
+* Schemas.
+For example, "file://..."
+* Shared paths.
+For example, "\\shareddrive\users..."
+* Long paths.
+For example, "\\?\C:...""
+* Alternate data streams.
+For example, "file1.exe:file2.exe"

 **Syntax**